richcorbs/richcorbs.github.com/_posts/2013-03-18-background-tasks-in-rails.md

 ### Summary of Problems

 - Potential overlap
-- Not integrated with our exception handling solution
+- Not integrated with our exception handling solution ([Airbrake](airbrake.io)).
 - Disconnected from our codebase

-## Constraints on the solution
+## Requirements and Constraints

-These are the requirements/constraints on our solution:
+These are the requirements/constraints for our solution:

 - It must handle queues AND crons.
 - It must run separately from the web app.